nautobot/nautobot/docs/installation/4-ldap.md

 * `is_superuser` - Users mapped to this group will be granted superuser status.
 Superusers are implicitly granted all permissions.

 # Troubleshooting LDAP

 `supervisorctl restart netbox` restarts the Netbox service, and initiates any changes made to `ldap_config.py`.
-If there are syntax errors present, the Netbox process will not spawn an instance, and errors should be logged to `/var/log/supervisor/`.
+If there are syntax errors present, the NetBox process will not spawn an instance, and errors should be logged to `/var/log/supervisor/`.

 For troubleshooting LDAP user/group queries, add the following lines to the start of `ldap_config.py` after `import ldap`.